Paving Matroids: Defining Equations and Associated Varieties: Introduction

 \section{Introduction}

 We study paving matroids from an algebro-geometric viewpoint.
 A paving matroid $M$ is a matroid in which every circuit has a size equal to either the rank $r(M)$ or $r(M)+1$, where $r(M)$ represents the rank of $M$.
+We call a paving matroid an $n$-paving matroid if its rank $r(M)$ equals $n$.
 It is conjectured in \cite{mayhew2011asymptotic} that asymptotically almost all matroids are paving; see also~\cite{lowrance2013properties}. ~Our focus lies on the matroid variety $V_{M}$, defined as the Zariski closure of the matroid's realization space, which was originally introduced in \cite{gelfand1987combinatorial} and has since been extensively studied; see~e.g.~\cite{clarke2021matroid,sidman2021geometric,Fatemeh3}.

 The primary question is to compute the defining equations, or equivalently, the ideal of the matroid variety $I_{M}=I(V_{M})$ and to represent such polynomials geometrically or combinatorially.
 Equally significant is the task of determining an irredundant irreducible decomposition of the matroid variety $V_{M}$.
-It is known that the circuit ideal $I_{\mathcal{C}(M)}$ (see Definition~\ref{cir}), generated by the polynomials associated with the circuits of $M$, is always a subset of $I_{M}$.
+In \cite{mnev1988universality}, the Mnëv-Sturmfels Universality Theorem~demonstrates that matroid varieties adhere to the ``Murphy's Law in Algebraic Geometry," indicating that any singularity in a semi-algebraic set corresponds to a matroid variety with the same singularity.
+Additionally, it is noted in \cite{knutson2013positroid} that the irreducible decomposition of $V_{M}$ remains a difficult task in general and is only known for specific examples of matroids.
+Moreover, it is known that the circuit ideal $I_{\mathcal{C}(M)}$ (see Definition~\ref{cir}), generated by the polynomials associated with the circuits of $M$, is always a subset of $I_{M}$.
 However, the reverse is rarely true.
 In the case of a positroid, it was demonstrated in \cite{knutson2013positroid} that the two ideals $I_{\mathcal{C}(M)}$ and $I_{M}$ coincide.
 Additionally, positroid varieties are also irreducible.
-Indeed, positroids are in bijection with various combinatorial objects that encode their algebraic invariants, offering profound insights into their structure and properties; see~.e.g.~\cite{knutson2013positroid, postnikov2006total,mohammadi2022computing,mohammadi2024combinatorics}.
-However, this is not true in most cases; in \cite{computationalgorithms}, Sturmfels introduced a minimal example where $I_{\mathcal{C}(M)}\subsetneq I_{M}$ and $I_M$ is reducible.
+Indeed, positroids are in bijection with various combinatorial objects that encode their algebraic invariants, offering profound insights into their structure and properties; see,~e.g.~\cite{knutson2013positroid, postnikov2006total,mohammadi2022computing,mohammadi2024combinatorics}.
+In \cite{computationalgorithms}, Sturmfels introduced a minimal example where $I_{\mathcal{C}(M)}$ is strictly contained in the ideal $I_{M}$, and $I_{M}$ is reducible.